+This will pull up the Web Filter page.
 Similar to other Lightspeed Systems products, Web Filter utilizes a simple navigation mechanism, with a scroll-able menu on the left-hand side of the page.
-Clicking a category within the menu opens up the corresponding options in the larger right-hand window.
+Clicking a page within the menu opens up the corresponding options in the larger right-hand window.
 The following image shows the Web Filter interface, with the navigation menu highlighted in green and the corresponding options window highlighted in red.

-Clicking on each category within the left-hand navigation side opens up the corresponding options.
-The following screen shows the Authentication category selected with the corresponding options appearing in the right-hand window.
+Clicking on each page within the right-hand navigation side opens up the corresponding options.
+The following screen shows the Authentication page selected in the left-hand menu with the corresponding options appearing in the right-hand window.

 The right-side window will show the options for each category.
 You can scroll through the options using the right-side scroll bar.
 Options can be edited in a variety of ways within the Web Filter interface.

-Certain options can simply be turned on and off by checking or unchecking the checkbox (), exactly like in Web Filter 2.
+Certain options can simply be turned on and off by checking or unchecking the checkbox ()

-Other input options include basic text entry and drop down menu selection, similarly as in Web Filter 2.
+Other input options include basic text entry and drop down menu selection.

 Important: New to Web Filter 3!
 You will now have to Deploy your settings.